 Course Course Description Credit Hrs.
-Contact Hrs.
+Contact Hrs. included.
 Prerequisite: Consent of department.
-CMAT 5362 CONTEMPORARY ISSUES IN BROADCASTING (3) Seminars on major issues which are relevant to selected aspects of broadcasting.
+CMAT 5362 CONTEMPORARY ISSUES IN BROADCASTING (3) 3 3 Seminars on major issues which are relevant to selected aspects of broadcasting.
 Writing emphasis course.
-3 3 Prerequisite: Consent of department.
-CMAT 5365 ADVANCED PROJECT LECTURE AND LABORATORY /6/ (3) The final project may be in the areas of television, radio and film.
+Prerequisite: Consent of department.
+CMAT 5365 ADVANCED PROJECT LECTURE AND LABORATORY /6/ (3) 3 6 The final project may be in the areas of television, radio and film.
 Combinations are acceptable and may include the theater and other aspects of mass communication.
 Students must demonstrate competence in a combination of the following areas: production, writing, programming, management or criticism.
 Additional course fee.
 Prerequisite: Consent of the department.
-3 6 CMAT 5367 ADVANCED AUDIO PRODUCTION LECTURE AND LABORATORY (3) Advanced experiences in fundamentals of recording multi-track and live-mix formats.
+CMAT 5367 ADVANCED AUDIO PRODUCTION LECTURE AND LABORATORY (3) 3 3 Advanced experiences in fundamentals of recording multi-track and live-mix formats.
 Additional course fee.
 Prerequisite: CMAT 2120/212 or consent of the department.
-3 3 CMAT 5368 NEW TECHNOLOGIES IN COMMUNICATION (3) Study of the technological development of electronic media and its implications for programming and the production process.
+CMAT 5368 NEW TECHNOLOGIES IN COMMUNICATION (3) 3 3 Study of the technological development of electronic media and its implications for programming and the production process.
 Prerequisite: Consent of department.
-3 3 CMAT 5373 ADVANCED SCRIPTWRITING (3) Advanced seminar in scriptwriting, including scene analysis, story deconstruction and principles of rewriting.
+CMAT 5373 ADVANCED SCRIPTWRITING (3) 3 3 Advanced seminar in scriptwriting, including scene analysis, story deconstruction and principles of rewriting.
 Lab Fee.
-Prerequisites: CMAT 5323/323 or CMAT 5324/324 3 3 CMAT 5398 INDEPENDENT STUDY IN THEATRE (1-3) Intensive studies in theatre.
+Prerequisites: CMAT 5323/323 or CMAT 5324/324 CMAT 5398 INDEPENDENT STUDY IN THEATRE (1-3) 1 1 Intensive studies in theatre.
 May be taken more than once for a maximum of 6 credit hours.
 Prerequisite: Proposal approved by the department.
-1 1 CMAT 5399 INDEPENDENT STUDY IN CMAT (3) Selected studies and projects in speech, theater, and broadcasting.
-May be taken twice for credit.
-3 3
+CMAT 5399 INDEPENDENT STUDY IN CMAT (3) 3 3 Selected studies and projects in speech, theater, and broadcasting.
+May be taken twice

 Course Course Description Credit Hrs.
-Contact Hrs.
+Contact Hrs. for credit.
 Prerequisite: Proposal approved by the department.